 4. Make knots

 Take a strip of dough and stretch it into approximately 8-inch / 20cm.
 The dough should be very stretchy and slightly sticky.
-Make a knot like a picture below.
+Make a knot like the picture below.
 You can tuck the ends below the knots or just simply leave them be.

 5. Rest the knots